alexiszamanidis/dotfiles/README.md

     -   workspaces
         -   type `xprop` and click on an application you want to bind with a specific workspace
         -   pick the name next to `WM_NAME(STRING) =` and use it in i3/.config/i3/config

--   When .editorconfig is not working run the following commands

-    -   ```bash
-        # (Node should be installed!)
-        # check which files need to be fixed
-        npx eclint check '.'
-        # fix these files
-        npx eclint fix '.'
-        ```

 -   Color schemes